Secondary Glazing vs Double Glazing in Melbourne: Real-World Noise & Energy Results (Not Lab Hype)

 8) What We Recommend for Most Melbourne Homes

 If your windows are older, drafty, hard to close, rattly, or noisy, the most consistent path to real performance is usually full window replacement with high-performance double glazing.
+That’s because real comfort comes from two things together:- Strong glazing design (insulated / acoustic glass options)

 - Airtight, rigid, well-sealed frames (where most failures occur in old windows)